plasmadancom/DINPi/README.md

     <img alt="DINPi Array on DIN Rail" src="/img/dinpi-3x-array.gif">
 </p>

 DINPi can be used in a number of ways depending on your requirements.
 The "ribbon cable" style board design allows DINPi boards to be used in reverse or upside down without issue.
-The mirrored pinout (see below) allows multiple boards to be connected in together using right-angle headers & sockets and can also be used to mount a Raspberry Pi upside-down and maintain correct GPIO pinout.
+The mirrored pinout (see below) allows multiple boards to be connected together using right-angle headers & sockets and can also be used to mount a Raspberry Pi upside-down while maintaining correct GPIO pinout.

 ## Build Your Own
 <p align="center">